 ILO or IMO.

-    Smaller vessels are categorised differently, adhering to different requirements and statutory regulations.
-With a heavier focus on passenger numbers and distance of operation from shore, the Maritime and Coastguard Agency (MCA) outlines guidance for UK vessels (up to 24 metres in length) which are used for charter or commercial use.
+Smaller vessels are categorized differently, adhering to different requirements and statutory regulations.
+With a heavier focus on passenger numbers and distance of operation from shore, the Maritime and Coastguard Agency (MCA) outlines guidance for UK vessels (up to 24 meters in length) which are used for charter or commercial use.

 CLASS NOTATIONS – RINA

 Main Class Symbol

 The main class symbol C is assigned to ships built in accordance with the requirements of the Rules or other rules recognized as equivalent and maintained in a condition considered satisfactory by the Society.
 The period of class (or interval between class renewal surveys) assigned to a ship is a maximum of 5 years.